-- 1. Expand instant issuance of over-the-counter (OTC) permits and implement an express permits program - 2.
-Create and publish application response and review time frame targets - Consolidate and standardize Accela statuses (Accela is the online permit portal) - 4.
+- 1. Expand instant issuance of over the counter (OTC) permits and implement an express permits program - 2.
+Create and publish application response and review time frame targets - 3.
+Consolidate and standardize Accela statuses (Accela is the online permit portal) - 4.
 Expand use of task functionality in Accela and implement due date tracking - 5.
 Expand online submittal, electronic review, update required fields and status inquiry - 6.
 Establish contracts with third-party plan reviewers to provide as-needed supplemental review assistance - 7.
 Implement a checklist-based review and resubmittal process for plan review - 8.
 Manage time accounting in Accela and develop a policy for plan review time tracking - 9.
 Modify and promote third-party review process for select application types - 10.
 Implement a self-certification program for select application types - 11.
 Establish a customer service framework - 12.
 Centralize process improvements and establish a governance process - 13.
 Develop standard operating procedures and training materials - 14.
 Provide opportunities for customers to learn about the Permit Sonoma process - 15.
 Standardize division and section structure

 Permit Sonoma supports all of the recommendations and has provided a high-level implementation schedule for the 15 initiatives and 110 tasks contained within the report (Attachment 1).
-The Board may consider directing Permit Sonoma staff to update their approach, based on discussion from today's meeting.
+The schedule may need to be updated after June budget discussions.